getlantern/lantern-client/appium/README.md

     $ npm install -g appium

 Note: it is recommended you install Appium Doctor in addition to Appium.
-It helps fix issues with Appium and Android settings easier.
+It makes it easier to fix issues with Appium and Android settings.

     $ npm install -g appium-doctor